Laura J. Padgett: Career

 Padgett’s films have been screened internationally at venues like the Media City Film Festival, Detroit, Cité Paris, House of World Cultures, Berlin, Pharos Centre for Contemporary Art in Nicosia, the Centre Georges Pompidou in Paris, Mousonturm in Frankfurt am Main, Cineteca di Bologna, Künstlerhaus Kino in Vienna, Viper Filmfestival in Bern, Kunsthalle Erfurt and at the International Short Film Festival Oberhausen.
 In 2017 she received the Marielies-Hess Art Award.
 In the accompanying exhibition at the Museum Giersch of the Goethe University, she also screened her film SOLITAIRE (2017).
 A small selection of her films was presented at the San Francisco Cinematheque's CROSSROADS Film Festival, 21.
 August - 30.
 September 2020, curated by Steve Polta.
-In August 2021 her Film "So, tell me about your garden" and a selection of her films from her "From the Garden" series were screened at the Deutsches Filminstitut Filmmuseum as part of the Experimental Film program "Im Garten".
+In August 2021 her Film So, tell me about your garden. and a selection of her films from her From the Garden series were screened at the Deutsches Filminstitut Filmmuseum as part of the Experimental Film program Im Garten.
+2023 she was a member of the Regional Feature Film Competition Jury of the Lichter Filmfest.
+A selection of her films are distributed by Light Cone, Paris and Film-Makers' Cooperative, New York.